 For the caramel

 For the chocolate topping

 Any questions about the recipe?
-Please do let me know by following me on Instagram and leaving me a comment!
+Please do let me know by following me on Instagram and leaving me a comment on a recent photo!

 Thanks for reading,